 A home invasion will change your life for the worse in countless ways.
 Aside from potentially losing your treasured valuables, an attack also poses a physical threat to you and your family members.
+Being physically threatened can be very traumatic, but a protective order may not always be enough because a protective order violation can still occur.
 Making matters worse is the fact that you will live in fear of another home invasion from that point forward.

 The United States Department of Justice reports more than two million homes are invaded each year.
 Furthermore, 60% of all sexual assaults occur during home invasions.
 There is a common misconception that suburban homes are comparably safe.
 However, there are nearly 5,000 burglaries in suburban spaces per 100,000 inhabitants in both suburban and metropolitan areas alike.

 There are steps you can take to make your home more secure, and it starts with your main entrance.
 Utilize these five tips to improve your front door security and keep your family safe from invasions.

 Improving front door security does not have to zap your budget.
 As an example, the installation of an impact door, featuring burglar-repellant features, will make it quite difficult for thieves to breach your home.
 These unique doors are specifically designed to safeguard property against burglars as well as debris from severe weather.

 Impact doors utilize frames comprised of reinforced steel or vinyl layers that significantly reduce the chances of a blunt force break-in.
 Furthermore, the glass panes on these doors contain an inner membrane that ensures the glass remains fully intact when force is applied.
 They may splinter, but shattering will take more time than the average burglar will want to spend.

 The sturdiness of these impact glass designs is similar to the way a car windshield reacts when force is applied.

 2. Fortify the Door Hinges